telamon/hyper-simulator/README.md

-    opts,    // Copy of opts given to launch() signal,  // Function signal(eventName, payload) (more on this below) ontick,  // Lets you register a handler for peer.tick event: ontick(myHandlerFun) simulator // reference to the simulator.
+    opts,    // Copy of opts given to launch() signal,  // Function signal(eventName, payload) (more on this below) ontick,  // Lets you register a handler for peer.tick event: ontick(myHandlerFun) setTimeout, // Like vanilla setTimeout but uses simulated time instead. simulator // reference to the simulator.
   } = context